mzima/systemd_automount/README.md

 ```
 ### Example: Using YAML (Hiera)

-The main class `systemd_automount` provides the parameter `mounts` which only accecpts a hash value.
+The main class `systemd_automount` provides the parameter `mounts` which only accepts a hash value.
 The list of associated parameters can be found here: [Parameters](#reference)

 The following example will mount the remote CIFS/SMB share `//192.168.100.1/smb` at the local directory `/mountpoint1` and the NFS4 share `192.168.200.2:/exports/nfs4` at the directory `/mountpoint2`.